joelouthan/theologic.us/content/posts/study-romans/2021-02-02-study-romans.md

 ## Our Responsibility

+This is the call: trust in God alone.

+Theologically, we know that God does not lie.
+But how do we know that to be sure?
+His written word is the transcript of all of his promises.
+More so, it is the transcription of His heart.
+Now, some things in the bible are too difficult for us to understand and some too mysterious.
+That is okay.
+Because what we do have is His Son, Christ Jesus our Lord.
+Even the most hardcore atheist would be foolish to deny the historical life of Jesus Christ.
+But Christ was not a merely changed all of mankind's history.
+He came so that he completely, definitely, perfectly fulfilled one thing: be our righteousness.

 Trust in God.
 Nothing on this earth.
+How does that old hymn go?
 "Let the things of earth grow strangely dim in the light of his glory and grace."

+Or to put it in another way:

-"On Christ's glory I would fix all of my thoughts and desires, and the more I see of the glory of Christ , the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
+> "On Christ's glory I would fix all of my thoughts and desires, and the more I see of the glory of Christ , the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
 It will become to me like something dead and putrid, impossible for me to enjoy."
+>
-John Owen.
+> John Owen.
 The Glory of Christ.

----